echobind/playbook/source/2-our-operating-process.md

 \vspace{2pt}

-Features are decided on and put into the “Backlog” column.
-At the start of each week, the project manager will move a certain number of stories into the “Ready” column.
+Features are placed into the “Backlog” column.
+At the start of each week, a certain number of stories are moved into the “Ready” column.
 This number is the estimated amount that can be done for the week.
 It is meant as a guide, not a hard number.
-As development or design work is started on a feature, the feature card is moved to “In Progres”.
-With Waffle, items will automatically be marked as “Done” once the Pull Request is merged, a process that we detail in “Our Code Process”.
+If stories need clarification or modification, that should happen prior to moving the feature to “Ready”.
+When development or design work is started on a feature, the feature card is moved to “In Progress”.
+Items will automatically be marked as “Done” once the Pull Request is merged, a process that we detail in “Our Code Process”.

 ---